dijonkitchen/dijonkitchen.github.io/_posts/2018-02-25-architecture.md

 * CDN front-end
 * Feature flagging for testing in production
 * More, stronger testing
-  * Integration tests
-  * System tests
-* Ember
-  * Conventions
-* React [Native] front-ends for complex components gradually on DOM
-  * JS everywhere
-  * "learn once, use everywhere"
-  * Design-auditable JSX
-  * Redux state management
-  * Functional programming
-    * Easier understandability
-      * Less reassignment and side effects
-* A/B Testing
+* A/B Testing with a lot of data to optimize key metrics
-* Progressive web app
-  * Service workers
-    * Caching
-  * Offline-first reliability
-  * Optimize loading above the fold and time to first action

 ## Extraction: Proven high, continual use
-* All polyglot, FaaS back-end (e.g., AWS Lambda, Google Functions)
-  * Focused, simple functions
-  * Auto-scaling more granularly given higher throughput
+* Dedicated specialists
-  * Closer to the metal for performance optimization
+* Go to the metal or create your own metal if performance is needed
+  * Rust
+  * Apple Silicon
 * Consider building own, custom infrastructure
   * For business-specific problems
-* Clojure/Clojurescript
-  * Google Closure Compiler optimization
-  * Leverage existing libraries on JVM and JS
-  * Tree shaking
-  * Dead code elimination
-  * More abstraction
-  * Concurrency
-* Datomic
-  * Database time travel
-* Dedicated site reliability engineering team
 * Native front-ends
   * iOS/Android
   * Vanilla JS, less libraries